thradams/buildgen/README.md

 What is BuildGen?

-BuildGen is a command line tool that creates a directory structure build script for C programs.
+BuildGen is a command line tool that creates a directory structure with a multiplatform build script for C programs.

 ## MSVC build instructions